zheeeng/pointer-lock-movement/packages/pointer-lock-movement/README.md

   * `stop`: the virtual cursor will be stopped at the edge of the screen
   * `infinite`: the virtual cursor will be moved out of the screen
 * `trigger` is used to control the triggering way of the virtual cursor.
 By default, it is `drag`.
-  * `drag`: the virtual cursor movement will be toggled by mouse-down and mouse-up events.
+  * `drag`: the virtual cursor movement will be toggled by pointer-down and pointer-up events.
-  * `click`: the virtual cursor movement will be toggled by clicks.
+  * `toggle`: the virtual cursor movement will be toggled by pointer events.

-## 💦 TODO

-* wheel scrolling control